ericcolton/asset-doctor/README.md

 ### excel_rebalancer.py

-*excel_rebalancer.py* is an example command-line oriented application that wraps *Portfolio Rebalancer*.
-This assumes a very specific spreadsheet format that details your model and "live" portfolios, as well as asset prices.
-Maybe someday I'll get around to generalizing this format.
+*excel_rebalancer.py* is an example command-line-oriented program that wraps *Portfolio Rebalancer*.
+It assumes a very specific spreadsheet format that details your "model" and "current" portfolios, as well as asset prices.
+(This format is not at all standard - I created this so I can copy/paste directly from a spreadsheet I created.)

 Expected format for *excel_rebalancer.py*:

-The first input by the program should be formatted like the spreadsheet diagramed below.
-Copy-paste the whole thing directly into the console.  *Do not* include the header titles.
-The program uses this to determine the model portfolio, and uses the other data to validate the "balanced" and "actual" amounts later on.
+The first input requested via *stdin* should be a tab-formatted like the spreadsheet diagramed below.
+(Do not include the header titles).
+The program uses this to determine the model portfolio, and uses the other data to validate the "balanced" and "actual" portfolios later on.

 **Summary Rows:**